Myles Straw Player Props: Guardians vs. Royals

 Myles Straw At The Plate

-- In 10 games this year (13.0%), Straw has picked up an RBI, including two games with multiple runs batted in.
+- Straw has driven in a run in 11 games this season (13.1%), including two games with multiple runs batted in.

-- He has scored in 35.1% of his games this year, with more than one run scored in 6.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.